pgdogdev/docs/docs/features/mirroring.md

 # Mirroring

-!!! note
-    This feature is still experimental.
-Please [report](https://github.com/pgdogdev/pgdog/issues) any issues you encounter.

 Database mirroring replicates traffic, byte for byte, from one database to another.
 This allows to test how databases respond to real, production traffic.

 ## How it works

 Mirroring in PgDog is asynchronous and should have minimal impact production databases: transactions are sent to a background task, which in turn forwards them to one or more mirror databases.
 If any statement fails, the error is ignored and the next one is executed.